fjruizruano/In_Silico_SeqCap_10xG/README.md

 $ seqtk subseq P8503_1005_S17_L007_R2_001.fastq.gz barcodes_reads.txt > P8503_1005_S17_L007_R2_001.fastq
 ```

-Run Supernova2 assembly
+Move FASTQ files to other location, compress them as GZ and run Supernova2 assembly:

 ```
+$ mkdir reads
+$ mv *q reads
 $ supernova run --accept-extreme-coverage --maxreads="all" --id=sample345 --fastqs=/PATH/TO/SELECTED/READS
 ```

 ### BONUS.
 Mask positions in the reference with mapped reads in other library

-This is a complementary approach to mask position in the reference
+This is a complementary approach to mask position in the reference.

 ```
 $ bedtools bamtobed -i MAPPING.bam > MAPPING.bed